BubllesXD/Extension-lostgamer/README.md

 It does not send any data anywhere on the internet (for now at least, I'm thinking about making something interesting for multiplayer).

 ## Why is it shit?
-Because I did not know what I was doing.
+Because I had no idea what I was doing.
 This is my first browser extension and I am inexperienced.
 If anyone knows and wishes to make it better but doesn't want to start from scratch, be my guest and do what you wish with the code.

 ## How do I download/load it?